MateuszM-M/CarRental/readme.md

 ## Features

-## To do

  - Car list
  - Car details
+ - Multiple photos model for a car

+## To do

  - Car bookings
- - Multiple photos model for a car
  - Customer model
  - Booking model
- - Tests
- - improve main site